toonchavez8/12_Jascript_Dev_Env/README.md

 - `lt --port` - Port to forward to
 - `--subdomain` - Subdomain to use and incluid with your temp domain

+## NPM Scripts

+- `start` - Runs the app in development mode
+- `localtunnel` - Runs  local tunnel on port 3000
+- `share` - runs all scripts at the same time

+## Transpiling

+Babel is a JavaScript compiler.
+It takes Jascript code, transforms it and returns vanilla Jascript in return.
+It is used to convert Jascript to ES6.

+Babel is configured in the `.babelrc` file.

+## Bundle

+Webpack is a module bundler.
+It takes modules with dependencies and generates static assets representing those modules.

+Webpack is configured in the `webpack.config.js` file.